ChrisCSMS/battleships/README.md

 I would like to acknowledge the help I recieved in developing this project.

 * Slack Community, for advice and recommendations.
-* W3Schools for their helpful tutorials.
-* Code Institute Love Maths project which prepared me for this project.
+* Code Institute Love Sandwiches project which prepared me for this project.